Priority Funding Areas

 The Board of Trustees has established 8 Priority Funding areas.
 Although projects from all of our program areas are funded, these priority areas receive special attention.
 Staff will designate P8 status to applications upon review.

-- HEALTHY MOTHERS, HEALTHY CHILDREN: We believe that all children deserve a healthy start in life.
-By supporting programs that focus on women’s health needs, pre & post-natal care, the early health of children, domestic violence and child abuse or neglect, we may have a positive impact on the overall health of children throughout the course of their lives.
+Pre/Post-Natal Care: We believe that all children deserve a healthy start in life.
+By supporting programs that focus on women's health, pre & post-natal care, and the general health needs of children, we may have a positive impact on their overall health and well-being throughout the course of their lives.